Bard Alternate Class Features

 The following options can be alter the bard’s bardic spellcasting and cantrips abilities.

 Campfire Singer: At 4th level, and every third level thereafter, the bard may choose one of her spells known from the ranger spell list.
 This spell must be of a level that’s at least one below the highest level that the bard can cast, and it can not be a spell that is present on both spell lists.
-These are treated as arcane spells and arcane spell failure for armor worn still applies.
+These spells are treated as being on his spell list for the purpose of using spell trigger and completion items, and are treated as arcane spells and arcane spell failure for armor worn still applies.

 Mendicant Orator: At 4th level, and every third level thereafter, the bard may choose one of her spells known from the cleric spell list.
 This spell must be of a level that’s at least one below the highest level that the bard can cast, and it can not be a spell that is present on both spell lists.
-These are treated as arcane spells and arcane spell failure for armor worn still applies.
+These spells are treated as being on his spell list for the purpose of using spell trigger and completion items, and are treated as arcane spells and arcane spell failure for armor worn still applies.

 Bardic Knowledge